What to Do If: You Test Positive and Live in a Residence Hall

 - Lunch will be delivered between noon and 1:30 p.m.

 - Dinner will be delivered between 6 and 7:30 p.m.
-A snack bag and breakfast items for the next day will be delivered each evening with dinner.
+A snack bag of breakfast items will be delivered each evening with dinner.

-- Meals will be labeled with your name.
+- Meals will be labeled with your initials.

 - If you do not pick up your meal within an hour of delivery, it will be discarded.